CiscoSecurity/gta-03-api-use-cases/README.md

        -H "Accept: application/json" \
   "https://api.cta.eu.amp.cisco.com/alert-management/customer/${CUSTOMER_ID}/alerts?modifiedAfter=2024-09-05T12:00:00Z"
 ```

-You'll get all `Alerts` with `Alert.modifiedAt` value greater than value requested in `modifiedAfter` parameter.
+You'll get all `Alerts` with the `Alert.modifiedAt` value greater than the value requested in the `modifiedAfter` parameter.

-See [Date-time format](#date-time-format) for more information about `modifiedAfter` format.
+See [Date-time format](#date-time-format) for more information about the `modifiedAfter` format.

-`Alert.modifiedAt` is initially the same as `Alert.triggeredAt` but changes when:
+`Alert.modifiedAt` is initially the same as `Alert.triggeredAt`, but changes when:

 * The `Alert` content changes (eg. `risk`, `state`, `etaFlag`, `note`).
 * `ThreatDetection` is added to the `Alert`.